Skip to Content

 Closures Due To Snow… I Think?

-Then there will be some other Quebec City sites that are just closed for no other apparent reason than too much snow.
-These are like parks, lookouts, or bridges they’ve closed.
+Then there will be some other Quebec City sites that are just closed for no other apparent reason than there being too much snow.
+These include parks, lookouts, or bridges they’ve closed.

-Sometimes the stairs to a lookout was just completely covered in snow.
-And even if the city didn’t officially close them you wouldn’t have been able to make it up anyway.
+Sometimes the stairs to a lookout was just completely covered in snow so you couldn’t access it.

-Random parks that have no safety risks were also completely closed off… those I’m not really sure why.
+But then some parks that didn’t have any safety risks were also completely closed off… those I’m not really sure why.
 Perhaps it’s just lack of snow removal staff?

 Related